Inveraray

-Inveraray (/ˌɪnvəˈrɛəri/ or /ˌɪnvəˈrɛərə/; Inbhir Aora /gd/ meaning "mouth of the Aray") is a town in Argyll and Bute, Scotland.
-Located on the western shore of Loch Fyne, near its head, Inveraray is a former royal burgh and known affectionately as "The Capital of Argyll."
+Inveraray (/ˌɪnvəˈrɛəri/ or /ˌɪnvəˈrɛərə/; Inbhir Aora /gd/ meaning "mouth of the Aray") is a small coastal town in Argyll and Bute, Scotland.
+Located on the western shore of Loch Fyne, near its head, it is approximately 75 miles (121 km) west-northwest of Edinburgh, 54 miles (87 km) west-southwest of Glasgow, and 129 miles (208 km) east-northeast of Aberdeen.

+Inveraray is a former royal burgh and known affectionately as "The Capital of Argyll."
 It is the traditional county town of Argyll, and the ancestral seat to the Duke of Argyll.

+With a population of just only 601 inhabitants in 2022, Inveraray is considered to be the second-smallest-town in Scotland by population, behind New Galloway.

 History

 The Old Town

 The original town of Inveraray was situated on the estuary of the River Aray, at the intersection of the trading route through Glen Aray and the estuary where ships were able to anchor.
-The town grew up in the shadow of the first Inveraray Castle, home of the Earl of Argyll from the early 15^{th} century.
+The town grew up in the shadow of the first Inveraray Castle, home of the Earl of Argyll from the early 15th century.

-To encourage trade there were various proposals for burgh status, with the 1^{st} Earl of Argyll being successful in 1474 when King James III established it as a burgh of barony.
+To encourage trade there were various proposals for burgh status, with the 1st Earl of Argyll being successful in 1474 when King James III established it as a burgh of barony.
 This allowed a weekly market on Saturdays and two annual fairs: the feast of St Brandan on 16 May and the feast of Michael the Archangel on 29 September.

 During the Wars of the Three Kingdoms, the Marquis of Montrose, and his army of Royalist supporters advanced into Argyll.
-Montrose's army burned and sacked Inverarary and the surrounding territory between December 1644 and January 1645.
+Montrose's army burned and sacked Inveraray and the surrounding territory between December 1644 and January 1645.
 On 14 January 1645, Montrose left Inveraray and headed north where they would fight in the Battle of Inverlochy on 2 February 1645.

-Inveraray became a Royal Burgh on 28 January 1648 following incorporation by Charles I of England.
-Records from 1690 and 1706 recorded about fifty properties in the town.
+Inveraray became a Royal Burgh on 28 January 1648 following incorporation by Charles I. Records from 1690 and 1706 recorded about fifty properties in the town.

-In 1746 a “summons of removal” was served on the people of the town, in order for the 3^{rd} Duke of Argyll’s vision for a new town to be built, half a mile away from where his new castle was being built.
+In 1746 a “summons of removal” was served on the people of the town, in order for the 3rd Duke of Argyll's vision for a new town to be built, half a mile away from where his new castle was being built.
 There were delays in work actually starting on the new town, with most of the houses in the old town not being demolished until 1771 to 1776, although some had been demolished in 1758 to allow for the construction of the military road.